DongzeHE/scpca-docs/docs/processing_information.md

 During annotation, we additionally include an `"other"` cell type that does not express any of these marker genes.
 As a consequence, cells which `CellAssign` cannot confidently annotate from the full marker gene list are labeled as `"other"`.

+Cell type annotation is not performed for cell line samples.

 **Note:** For some libraries, cell type annotations were provided from the group that submitted the original data.
 In these cases, the cell type annotations obtained from the submitter will be present in addition to cell type annotation performed with `SingleR` and `CellAssign`.